 Hexagon's business activities are conducted through more than 300 operating companies in about 50 countries worldwide.
-The President and CEO is responsible for daily management and decision-making together with the other members of Hexagon Group Management, including the chief financial officer, the chief strategy officer, the general counsel, the chief marketing officer, the chief operating officer, the chief technology officer, the head of sustainability & investor relations and the divisional presidents.
+The president and CEO is responsible for daily management and decision-making together with the other members of Hexagon Group Management, including the chief operating officer, the executive vice president, the chief financial officer, the chief strategy officer, the general counsel, the chief marketing officer, the chief technology officer and the divisional presidents.

-Hexagon's Group functions consist of Finance (group accounting, treasury and tax), Operations, Business and Technology development (Innovation Hub), Legal, Strategy, Marketing, Sustainability and Investor Relations.
+Hexagon's Group functions consist of Finance (group accounting, treasury and tax), Operations, Business and Technology Development (Innovation Hub), Legal, Strategy, Marketing, Sustainability and Investor Relations.